My Ruin: A Prayer Under Pressure of Violent Anguish (2000–2002)

-In 2000, the band would take on a new line-up, which saw the addition of former Movement vocalist/guitarist and longtime My Ruin guitarist/composer Mick Murphy.
+In 2000, the band would take on a new lineup, which saw the addition of former Movement vocalist/guitarist and longtime My Ruin guitarist/composer Mick Murphy.
 Mick would go on to be the band's longest serving member after Tairrie and became the sole songwriter.
 In an interview many years later, Tairrie said: "I released my first album under the name My Ruin and it was called "Speak and Destroy" on Snapper Music back in 1999.
 Soon after touring that album I actually met Mick Murphy, who is now my husband, my partner of ten years and my guitar player.
 He came in and we started dating and we got involved musically.
 It was the first time that's ever happened to me."

 In a 2006 interview Mick said of meeting Tairrie: "I met Tairrie in February of 2000 at a party in Hollywood.
 We clicked right when we met and started hanging and got serious pretty fast.
 We also started writing "A Prayer Under Pressure of Violent Anguish," which was our first time working together musically, soon after that so it was a crazy, exciting, life changing kinda time."

 Meghan Mattox would carry on playing bass and contributed to the songwriting process, but the rest of the band including Melanie Makaiwi would no longer be part of the My Ruin project.
 Regarding her departure in an interview, Tairrie stated that "Melanie had written a few songs with me.
 But we had to get a second guitarist in because she wasn't really a metal guitarist.
 She was really cool as she was the first woman I ever worked with.
 But when it came down to playing the heavier stuff live, it really wasn't her thing."

 The "Prayer Under Pressure…" era saw My Ruin become a fully realized band and unit of contributing members, rather than being just Tairrie's solo project.
 During this time Tairrie stated: "This is the real deal.
 Not to sound like I'm dissing anyone but the truth is that I needed to break free of my past and although Marcelo is a good friend and awesome drummer his heart was not in it.
 Melanie was really cool but she did not understand the heavier side of things or "The Metal!"
 Lance and Toddy were basically just hired musicians for the tour."

 Drumming duties on the album were undertaken by downset Drummer Chris Hamilton.
 2000 also saw the addition of live drummer Yael, who would remain in the band until 2005.
 Yael went on to contribute to the band's The Shape of Things to Come...
 EP and The Horror of Beauty record.